ctnava/rxtechnotes/inventory_management.md

 - 📚 Organized shelving, cabinets, or drawers
 - 🔐 C-II controlled substances must be kept in **locked storage**
-- 💊 C-III through C-V medications may be kept on open shelves
+- 💊 C-III through C-V medications may be kept on **open shelves** in hospital & retail
 - ❄️ Pharmacy refrigerators must be **drug-only** (no food or drink allowed)

 ### 🛡️ Best Practices